-- It is crucial for the marketing to have a content strategy.
+- It is crucial for marketing to have a content strategy.
 It is even more important that the sales team, as well as the customer success team, should participate in the formulation of the content strategy as well as the creation.
-You have already noticed that content strategy cuts across all the stages of customer lifecycle and the sales funnel.
+You have already noticed that content strategy cuts across all the stages of customer lifecycle marketing strategy and the sales funnel.

 3.2.
 The biggest and most common content strategy mistakes to avoid